3 Ways Candida Albicans Outwits Your Defenses | Candida Spores

 Candida releases ammonia into its environment whenever it sees fit.
 This means that Candida can manipulate its environment and adjust the pH of where it resides.

 Unique to Candida is its ability to bounce between forms.
 Candida is a bit of a shape-shifter.
 When necessary, it can be a rounded yeast cell or an elongated hyphal cell.
 Candida can also form spores.
+The spores are created also under the unfavorable conditions, and spread systemically.

 Because Candida yeast cells can shape-shift into an elongated hyphal cell, when given the opportunity, Candida can easily penetrate the gut wall.
 (5)